 The COVID-350-powered, six-speed 1956 Chevy Bel Air may sport 500 hp, but is far from perfection; Freiburger and Dulcich bring it closer to reaching their goals with some weight reduction, suspension modifications and a new 9-inch rear end.

-The '56 Chevy Field Car gets ready for the drag strip.
+The '56 Chevy Field Car gets ready for its best time yet on the dragstrip.

-The General Mayhem '68 Charger is back together and better than ever!
+The General Mayhem 1968 Dodge Charger is back together and better than ever, with its 440 big-block powerplant and rust-free sheet metal.

 Steve finally convinces David to work on a boat that uses a Chrysler V8.